Updated August, 2020

 THE GLACIER TOWNS: A HIGHLIGHT OF YOUR CHRISTCHURCH TO QUEENSTOWN TOUR

 All these sights can be experienced within short distances of each other on scenic Route 6.
-New Zealand’s South Island is truly an outdoor paradise.
+New Zealand’s South Island is truly an outdoor paradise and a Christchurch to Queenstown road trip is how to enjoy it.

-Starting at Greymouth, head south on route 6 for about two hours.
+Begin your Christchurch to Queenstown road trip by starting at Greymouth and head south on route 6 for about two hours.
 You will come to the small towns of Franz Joseph and Fox Glacier, New Zealand equivalents of the wild west.
 The surrounding area forms part of the Te Wahipounamu World Heritage park hosting glaciers descending from the Southern Alps.

 During the day, most travelers hike the many, well-marked trails or go on helicopter rides to get a birds-eye view of the glaciers.
 Some rides include glacier hiking.
 I took one of these exhilarating rides over the mountain peaks.